biocommons/biocommons.github.io/docs/private/hackathon-2023.md

 If you wish to attend but have not been invited, please introduce yourself on #hackathon-2023 (see below).
 You will be added to a wait list for consideration as we get closer to the event.

+## Invitation to students

+We will be inviting 1-3 high school, college, or graduate students to participate.
+We are particularly interested in opening opportunities for people who might not otherwise be exposed to bioinformatics and scientific collaboration.
+There are no skills criteria to participate.
+If you're interested, please contact Reece Hart <reece@harts.net>.

 ## Projects

 Projects are still being vetted and should be announced in July.
 When ready, they will appear